-While the outcome of competition in the tied market will depend on pricing strategies in that market, it is important to note that the rivals' market shares may not depend on the price charged for the monopoly good M or on whether the monopolist levies a royalty on producers of C' for access to (or interoperability with) M (for example, M may charge an independent content provider, a videogame developer, or a music store per game or per song).
-It is sometimes argued that the existence of such a royalty implies that producers of C and C' face different marginal costs-since the division producing C either does not pay such royalties or else internalizes the fact that these royalties go to an affiliated entity-and so there is no level playing field in the adjacent market despite equal technological access.
+While the outcome of competition in the tied market will depend on pricing strategies in that market, it is important to note that it may not depend on the price charged for the monopoly good M or on whether the monopolist levies a royalty on producers of C' for access to/interoperability with M (for example, M may charge an independent content provider, a videogame developer or a music store say, per game or per song).
+It is sometimes argued that the existence of such a royalty implies that producers of C and C' face different marginal costs (since the division producing C either does not pay such royalties or else internalizes the fact that these royalties go to an affiliated entity), and so there is no "levelplaying field" in the adjacent market despite equal technological access.
 However, this reasoning is incomplete.
-Royalty a levied on each unit of the rival's good sold to consumers (i.e. the equivalent of an access charge to a local loop bottleneck) need not put C' at a competitive disadvantage relative to C (see Figure 3).
-While the rival's marginal cost of production increases by a, so does the integrated firm's opportunity cost of producing C. When wooing a consumer of the adjacent good away from producers of C', the integrated firm foregoes royalty a, and thus royalty a becomes part of the integrated firm's marginal cost of producing C. Hence, a royalty levied on C', while raising the price of C' and C and therefore reducing demand in the adjacent segment, does not intrinsically affect the market shares of C and C' in this segment: it is competitively neutral.8,9
+A royalty a levied on each unit of the rival's good sold to consumers (the equivalent of an access charge to a local loop bottleneck) need not put C' at a competitive disadvantage relative to C. While the rival's marginal cost of production increases by a, so does the integrated firm's (opportunity) cost of producing C. When wooing a consumer of the adjacent good away from producers of C', the integrated firm foregoes royalty a, and thus the royalty a becomes part of the integrated firm's marginal cost of producing C. Hence, a royalty levied on C', while raising the price of C' and C and therefore reducing demand in the adjacent segment, does not intrinsically affect the market shares of C and C' in this segment: it is competitively neutral.^{9, 10} q'[(dP/dQ) + P = a for C', andq[(dP/dQ) + P = c for C.